Updated January 10, 2022

 As of June 1, many of Cornell’s COVID-19 public health guidelines were updated to more closely mirror those of New York State.
-(See Provost Announcement.)
 Accordingly, the research reactivation guidance previously found on this page has been discontinued.
 Researchers and research visitors generally follow the same guidelines as other students, staff, and faculty, and visitors as they are amended from time to time.
-The following set of clarifications for researchers.
+The following set of clarifications may be amended, as necessary.

 - Sanitization of surfaces between users is not required for pandemic mitigation purposes.
 This does not affect sanitization required as part of research safety, for example in animal and human participants research.

 - Undergraduates are allowed in research without any restrictions beyond those that apply to other researchers.

 Human participants research

-- The same social distancing rules apply for human participants as for other visitors to campus, including requirements for wearing masks.
+- The guidelines for human participants are the same as for other visitors to campus, including requirements for wearing masks.

 - If the research requires human participants to be less than six feet from each other or from researchers, then taking the participant’s temperature and asking basic screening questions before allowing participation is required.

-- When proof of vaccination or results of screening tests are obtained, retaining such proof is strongly discouraged.
+- When proof of vaccination or results of screening tests are obtained for research participants, that proof should not be retained.
 Best practice is to have someone view the proof and then simply record having “cleared” the subject to participate.

 For more information, visit the IRB COVID-19 FAQ page.